thudfactor/thudfactor/src/posts/2023/06/this-is-an-alpha.md

 My current intention is to use this space to write about things I learn, primarily for my own benefit.
 This approach has worked well for me over at [FilmHydra](https://www.filmhydra.com), which serves more or less as a long form film diary.
 Here I will talk a lot about web development, agile processes, and … well, anything else I am bouncing around in my head.

 This incarnation of _Thudfactor_ (there have been many) was created using [Eleventy](https://www.11ty.dev/).
 To build it, I leaned pretty heavily on Raymond Camden’s [A Complete Guide to Building a Blog with Eleventy](https://cfjedimaster.github.io/eleventy-blog-guide/guide.html).
 I found _that_ thanks to [11tybundle.dev](https://11tybundle.dev/).
 It was good for a leg up, but I am already full of ideas on how to take this further.
+I’m keeping a running list of [resources I found helpful](/pages/helpful) here as well.

 I’m hosting this sucker through [Netlify](https://www.netlify.com/).